-The Water Framework Directive requires the establishment of monitoring programmes covering groundwater quantitative status, chemical status and the assessment of significant, long-term pollutant trends resulting from human activity by 22 December 2006 at the latest.
+The Water Framework Directive requires the establishment of monitoring programmes covering groundwater quantitative status, chemical status32 and the assessment of significant, long-term pollutant trends resulting from human activity33 by 22 December 2006 at the latest.
 The programmes must also provide for any additional monitoring requirements relevant to Protected Areas.
 The programmes must provide the information necessary to validate the Annex II risk assessment procedure and to assess the achievement of the Directive's objectives for groundwater.
 The relevant objectives are:

-- ➤ To prevent deterioration in the status of all bodies of groundwater [Article 4.1(b)(i)]; - > To prevent or limit the input of pollutants into groundwater [Article 4.1(b)(i)]: - ➤ To protect, enhance and restore all bodies of groundwater and ensure a balance between abstraction and recharge with the aim of achieving good groundwater status [Article 4.1(b)(ii)]; - ➤ To reverse any significant and sustained upward trend in the concentration of any pollutant in groundwater in order to progressively reduce pollution of groundwater [Article 4.1(b)(iii)]; - ➤ To achieve compliance with any standards and objectives for Protected Areas [Article 4.1(c)].
-Relevant Protected Areas include areas designated for the abstraction of water intended for human consumption under Article 7 (Drinking Water Protected Areas),
+- To prevent deterioration in the status of all bodies of groundwater [Article 4.1(b)(i)]; - To prevent or limit the input of pollutants into groundwater [Article 4.1(b)(i)]; - ➤ To protect, enhance and restore all bodies of groundwater and ensure a balance between abstraction and recharge with the aim of achieving good groundwater status [Article 4.1(b)(ii)]; - To reverse any significant and sustained upward trend in the concentration of any pollutant in groundwater in order to progressively reduce pollution of groundwater [Article 4.1(b)(iii)];

-Article 8
+32 Article 8